eric-li18/remind-me/README.md

 # Remind Me (WIP)

 A project created to solve the problem of missing deadlines by integrating C with shell scripting to efficiently monitor due dates and automate submissions.
+## Re-work In Progress
+Changing language of choice to JS for better library support and ease of deployment for future cloud integration

 ![Demo](remindme_demo.gif)